aufheben68/Records_holder_simulation/README.md

 # Records_holder_simulation
-One of my first C programs in 2013.
+One of my first C programs, built in 2013.

 It's a simple program that holds records in a particular format